levivoelz/levivoelz.github.io/_projects/3d-printed-polar-zonohedrons.md

 }
 </style>

 A few years ago I was thinking about how to build a polar zonohedron similar to [Rob Bell's (Zomadic) Zomes](http://zomadic.blogspot.com/){:target="_blank"}.
-I had been to Rob's workshop many times.
-My brother-in-law had a woodworking shop next door to his and found the shapes and his process for making them fascinating.
+I had been to Rob's workshop many times—my brother-in-law had a woodworking shop next door to his and found the shapes and his process for making them fascinating.

-He generated the polar zonohedron 3d models using a SketchUp plugin he created written in Ruby and then fine-tuned them according to the application.
+He generated the 3d models using a SketchUp plugin he created and then fine-tuned them according to the application.
 Sometimes he would combine multiple PZ's to create more complex environments or he would extend a side or two to suit his whims.
-Once the general shape or solid was conceived he would use his proprietary connection system to build panels and connectors cut out from CNCed plywood.
-Sometimes he'd paint the structures and sometimes he'd leave them bare.
-They were transformative architectural structures that evoked a spiritual experience for me and I wanted to understand more about these beautiful structures.
+Once the general shape or solid was conceived he would use his proprietary connection system to build panels and connectors cut from plywood using a CNC machine.

+Sometimes he'd paint them and sometimes he'd leave them bare.
+They were beautiful and transformative architectural structures that evoked a spiritual experience in me and I wanted to understand more about them.

 <figure>
   <a href='http://zomadic.blogspot.com/2013/09/the-zonohedral-cathedral.html' target="_blank">